Last Updated on by

 This is definitely a must-have if you love spout/straw bottles but are tired of leaks, slow flow, and issues with cleaning.

 If the price isn’t a concern and you really just want a hefty bottle that can handle a lot of abuse, investing in a Hydro Flask certainly isn’t a bad idea.
-But it also isn’t the only answer to outdoor-friendly bottles, as you can see from the selection above.
+It is perfect for hot and cold beverages and a great way for staying hydrated during the day.
+But it also isn’t the only answer to supplant single-use plastic bottles or outdoor-friendly bottles, as you can see from the selection above.

-Spend a few moments comparing different bottles and brands to help you decide which is the best fit for your needs and preferences.
+Spend a few moments comparing different steel or plastic bottles and brands to help you decide which is the best fit for your needs and preferences.